RicGary/Custom-table-PBI/readme.md

     pip install -r [PATH]/requirements.txt
     ```

-* Install the tabular editor to your PBI, there is a free option and that's the one I'm using.
+* Install the tabular editor to your PBI, there is a free option and that's the one I'm using. <a href="https://github.com/TabularEditor/TabularEditor/releases/tag/2.19.0">DOWNLOAD HERE</a>

 <br>
  <h2>